Chana Dal + Sweet Potato Chowder

-Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy chowder is hearty and delicious!
+Full of protein from the chana dal (split chickpeas) and a hint of sweetness from the sweet potato, this creamy vegan chowder is hearty, delicious, and 100% dairy-free!

-- 1 cup Chana dal (chickpeas) or yellow split peas
+- 1 cup Chana dal (split baby chickpeas) or yellow split peas

 - 2 – 3 bay leaves